 In your first year on our Integrated PhD Psychology, you will develop your awareness of psychological science in relation to its philosophical and biological contexts, and in relation to research in the natural and social sciences.
 In addition to this research-focused training, you also study advanced topics in psychology that will extend your theoretical knowledge.
 Your first year gives you advanced research training which provides you with an excellent preparation to start the PhD element of this course.

-Supervision for PhD Psychology within our Department of Psychology is available in the fields of cognitive psychology, sensory and cognitive neuroscience, and social psychology.
+In your second year you move into the PhD element of the course where research supervision is available in the fields of cognitive psychology, sensory and cognitive neuroscience, and social psychology.
 You study in a stimulating and vibrant research environment, and we provide excellent research facilities.
 In general, our PhD students enjoy the same access to neuroscience and other research equipment as our academic staff, and access to our research participant pool, which is essential for your experimental research.
 You also benefit from the supportive supervision given by our staff, and the friendly and collegiate atmosphere provided by fellow students.
-This ensures that we have an exemplary record in supporting our PhD students to produce high quality theses within three years.
+This ensures that we have an exemplary record in supporting our PhD students to produce a high quality thesis.

 Our academic staff include award-winning teachers and prize-winning researchers who are international experts in their own research areas.
 We are 17th in UK for research power in psychology (Times Higher Education research power measure, Research Excellence Framework 2021).

 The Cognitive and Developmental Psychology Group are researching attention, language, decision-making, and memory.
 Recent projects have investigated the psychology of energy reduction, the enhancement of human memory through technology, and improvements in the usability and design of transport maps.

 The Social and Health Psychology Group work on motivations, needs, intercultural contact, and sexual attraction.
 Recent projects include the impacts of living and studying abroad, and how personal relative deprivation is linked to problem gambling.